amusecode/amuse/doc/design/architecture.rst

     The state of a code determines which functions are valid to call and how the code can transfer from one state into another.
-For example, a code might give incorrect answers if the potential energy is requested before the particles are entered into the code, the state model will rais an error to inform the script writer of this problem.
+For example, a code might give incorrect answers if the potential energy is requested before the particles are entered into the code, the state model will raise an error to inform the script writer of this problem.

 Implementation